ericboszin/cicd-microservices-app/README.md

 ## Deploying Microservices App to GKE (manual)
 Ensure `gcloud` and `gke-gcloud-auth-plugin` have been installed and are configured
-1. Navigate to the `resrouce-manifests` fodler and execute the same commands as [Deploying App to Local Kubernetes Cluster](#deploy)
+1. Navigate to the `resource-manifests` fodler and execute the same commands as [Deploying App to Local Kubernetes Cluster](#deploy)
 2. For step 6 in the above reference, replace `minikube service list` with `kubectl describe services sa-web-app-lb` to get the URL.

 ## Deploying Microservices App to GKE (CI/CD)
 This repository is enabled with GitHub workflows (see `.github/workflows`) which automate the manual tasks and commands performed above.
 The workflows are based on the guide [here](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-google-kubernetes-engine).
-> NOTE: Changes to the WebApp Microservice will require an update to the Frontend service - line 23 in `App.js` must be updated with the URL of the WebApp loadbalancer upon re-deploy.
+> NOTE: Changes to the WebApp Microservice will require an update to the Frontend service.
+Line 23 in `App.js` must be updated with the URL of the WebApp Loadbalancer upon re-deploy; and the frontend must be rebuilt and redeployed as a result.
 Parametarizing this URL is a future enhancement.